Street vendors: Medellín, Tirana, Johannesburg, Yogyakarta (2018), a video installation featuring four films

-Street vendors improvise, claim sidewalks and recycle materials to generate an income.
-Low-fi stalls are presented in remarkable ways.
-The rhythm of ‘Jalan’ follows the rhythm of a fictional day, without explanation nor dialogue.
-Unintentional compositions, colours, forms and repetitive qualities remind of installations or performance art.
+The day elapses and enfolds – without any voice-over, dialogue or explanation.
+The rhythm of the films follows the rhythm of a day.
 The repetition found in situations and activities that occur every single day, regardless of the weather are like a scripted reality; as if time stands still and repeats itself endlessly in different variations.

 The films about the wondrous world of the urban micro economy and resourcefulness in the public domain in Medellín (the episode Calle), Tirana (Rruga), Johannesburg (Street) and Yogyakarta (Jalan) can be presented next to each other as a four-channel video installation with one soundtrack, or separately as a single screen work.
 Each film lasts half an hour and all films start at beginning of the day and end at approximately the same time.